pypy/pypy/pypy/doc/project-ideas.rst

 `mailing list`_.
 This is simply for the reason that small possible projects tend to change very rapidly.

+XXX: write a paragraph that this is a loose collection and where to go from here

 Numpy improvements
 ------------------